 Bearded dragons are highly popular reptile pets in households in the UK and the US.
 These fascinating creatures originally come from the arid lands of Australia.
 Because of their social personalities and controlled temperaments, they integrate well into households.

 Despite their native homeland, these exotic lizards are now found in all the corners of the world.
-They are omnivorous creatures, which means that their diet consists of a mixture of insects and plants.
+They are omnivorous creatures, which means that Bearded Dragon Diet consists of a mixture of insects and plants.
 If you take good care of them, they can live up to 10 years without any complications.

 In the wild, beardies display a multitude of skin coloration depending upon their terrain and its surroundings.
 These colors not only provide the perfect camouflage for survival purpose but they also have other functions.
 They might use it to attract potential mates during the breeding season.